Why it matters

 Indiana updates penalties in the criminal code

 In 2009, the Indiana General Assembly formed the Criminal Code Evaluation Commission (CCEC) and tasked it with reviewing the state criminal code, which had not been overhauled since the 1970s.
-Reviewers checked the code with the following objectives in mind:
+Between 2010 and 2012, reviewers checked the code with the following objectives in mind:

 - Creating consistency

 - Providing proportionate penalties and fitting similar sentences to similar crimes